thalhahs/memora/readme.md

 ![Add Contact Flowchart](flowchart.png)

-_(Other flowcharts like Edit, Delete, and Essentials can be added here in the future.)_
+_(Other flowcharts like Edit, Delete, and Essentials will be added here in the future.)_